opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

   nevertheless have to get versioned somehow?
       This is handled acceptably by Transactions and specifically, the classification field.
-Versioning is tricky - we could pack it into the transaction id somehow; or use the filing_action; or not care about versions at all and just represent the current state of the world.
+Versioning is tricky - we could pack it into the transaction ID somehow; or use the filing_action; or not care about versions at all and just represent the current state of the world.
 I vote for using the filing_action for this - makes it easy to find all versions of a given transaction, and does the least-weird thing.